Nicolas de Largillierre, Augustus the Strong, Elector of Saxony and King of Poland, ca. 1715

 When Nicolas de Largillierre was three years old, his father Antoine de Largillierre, a hatmaker and haberdasher, left the Pont Notre-Dame in Paris with his family and household and settled in the economically, culturally, and artistically thriving Flemish city of Antwerp, an outpost of the Austrian Empire.
 In 1665, once the boy had shown promise as a draftsman and painter, he was sent to London.
 By 1668, he had returned to Antwerp and was enrolled in the Guild of St. Luke as a pupil of Antoni Goubau (Flemish, 1616–1698), a painter of landscapes and low-life genre pictures known as bambocciate.
 In 1675, having completed an apprenticeship, he made a second trip to London where he was employed in the studios of Peter Lely (1618–1680) and Antonio Verrio (Italian, ca. 1639–1707), painters to the restored Stuart king, Charles II.

 Settling in Paris in 1679, Largillierre specialized in portraiture in the “grand manner” style exemplified in the works of Anthony Van Dyck (Flemish, 1599–1641), Lely, and their followers and imitators.
 He soon became acquainted with Charles Le Brun (French, 1619–1690), then First Painter to Louis XIV and Director of the Académie Royale de peinture et de sculpture (founded in 1648).
 Largillierre was elected to full membership in the Académie in 1686 upon presentation of his magnificent diploma picture: a full-length portrait of Le Brun seated in his studio before an easel (Musée du Louvre, Paris).
 Largillierre’s earlier works reveal the influence of the Anglo-Flemish manner, in which he had been trained, but he quickly developed an even lusher, more sophisticated style described by Hal Opperman as “at once decorative and lordly.”1Hal N. Opperman, “Nicolas de Largillierre,” in The Dictionary of Art (London, 1996), 13:788.
 He made yet another visit to London, and in 1685, he painted a superb double portrait, A Young Man with His Tutor (Samuel H. Kress Collection, National Gallery of Art, Washington, DC), and several spectacular still lifes.
-In 1699 and 1704, he exhibited at the Salon of the AcadémieSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. more than forty individual and group portraits, and pictures with religious subjects.
+In 1699 and 1704, he exhibited at the Salon of the AcadémieSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. more than forty individual and group portraits, and pictures with religious subjects.

 Largillierre’s clientele consisted of international royalty and aristocracy, the prelature, high-ranking military officers, members of the wealthiest segment of the middle class, foreign dignitaries, literary personalities, artists, and artisans.
 The exact identity of the woman who posed for La Belle Strasbourgeoise (1703),2Autograph versions are known: one in the Musée des Beaux-Arts, Strasbourg, and another in the collection of the late Paul-Louis Weiller. perhaps his most celebrated work, is unknown.
 His large, Ex-voto group portrait of the members of Paris’s governing body in the presence of St. Geneviève (1696; Église de Saint Étienne du Mont, Paris), with its high drama, celestial light, and vivid coloring, is an impressive tour de force of Baroque painting.
 Among his innumerable masterpieces, which are being catalogued by Dominique Brême, are his portrayals of the sculptor Nicolas Coustou (ca. 1713; Gemäldegalerie, Berlin); the hauntingly beautiful British nun living in Paris, Elizabeth Throckmorton, Canoness of the Order of the Dames Augustines Anglaises (1729; National Gallery of Art, Washington, DC); and the goldsmith Thomas Germain and his Wife (Anne-Denise Gauchelet) (1736; Museu Calouste Gulbenkian, Lisbon).